 Everybody Is In

-The SRO-C and SJMA have piloted a community hub supported by DTES Response that receives donations from the public-at-large, organizations, and businesses through pick-ups in order to minimize people from outside the DTES coming to the neighbourhood.
+Successfully piloted at the Saint James Music Academy hub, SRO-C now operates at Atira’s 41 E. Hastings Hub to receive donations from the public-at-large, organizations, and businesses.
 The goods are safely received, re-packaged into hampers, and distributed to SRO tenants through networks developed by the SRO-C over the past 5 years.
-The hub also serves to receive donations for the DTES as a whole.
+The Hub also serves to receive donations and PPE for the DTES as a whole.

 There is not enough food for the unhoused and precariously housed.
 There was a shortage of food before the COVID-19 pandemic, and now the situation is worse.
 To immediately respond to the additional food resources we need to combat COVID-19, we have coordinated with small DTES groups who are falling through the cracks in overall food security programs.